STEP FOR MYSQL MASTER TO MASTER REPLICATION

 Master1

-• I have created one database named as Linux
+• I have created one database named Linux.

 #MariaDB [(none)]> create database Linux;